readium/lcp-specs/lcp.md

 The `rights` object <b class="rfc">may</b> be extended to include any number of implementor-specific rights.
 Each extension right <b class="rfc">must</b> be identified using a URI controlled by the implementor.

-*In this example, the License Document grants the following rights: not allowed to print at all, copy up to 2048 characters at a time of the book, and the license has an expiration date.
+*Example 4:  License Document that grants a number of rights such as not allowing print at all, copying up to 2048 characters, tweeting (using a vendor extension) and a validity limited in time.*
-There is also a vendor extension granting the right to tweet parts of this book.*

 ```json
 {